b-ishan/b-ishan.github.io/_pages/about.md

 ## Research

-### Batteryless and Wireless Sensing Platform
+### Batteryless and Wireless Sensing Platform (Patent Pending)
 *April 2024 - Present*
-- Developed high-performance RFID sensing system
-- Achieved 95% accuracy in real-time sensing
+- Conducting research on wireless and batteryless sensing at the [Wireless Communications, Sensing and Networks Group](https://wcsng.ucsd.edu) under the guidance of Dr. Dinesh Bharadia.
+- Developed the software for interfacing an RFID reader and capturing the hopping radio frequency signal information in real-time.
+- Developed the algorithm for resolving signal parameters with minimal latency for computing natural stimuli.
+- Achieved real-time sensing of stimuli like force, soil moisture, and luminosity with over 95% accuracy using cost-effective commercial sensors and RFIDs.
+- Improved throughput by 1000%, reducing the sensory resolution time by 95%, enabling multi-sensor platforms and sub-second sensing.
+- Exploring deep learning algorithms like recurrent neural networks to enable applications such as GAIT analysis.
-- Published work at [ACM Embedded Networked Sensor Systems (SenSys) 2024](https://dl.acm.org/doi/10.1145/3666025.3699342), held at Hangzhou, China
+- Published work at [ACM Embedded Networked Sensor Systems (SenSys) 2024](https://dl.acm.org/doi/10.1145/3666025.3699342), held at Hangzhou, China.
-- Published demonstration manuscript at [ACM Mobile Computing and Networking (MobiCom) 2024](https://doi.org/10.1145/3636534.3698850), to be held at Washington D.C., USA
+- Published [demonstration manuscript](https://wcsng.ucsd.edu/zensetag_demo) at [ACM Mobile Computing and Networking (MobiCom) 2024](https://doi.org/10.1145/3636534.3698850), held at Washington D.C., USA.
+- Find out more about this project on the [website](https://wcsng.ucsd.edu/zensetag).

 ### Dual-Band MIMO Circular Patch Antenna
 *January 2019 - April 2019*
-- Designed 5G-capable antenna topographies
+- Designed and simulated dual-band MIMO circular patch antennas for 5G networking.
-- Achieved 70% reduction in S-Parameters
+- Achieved a 70% reduction in S-Parameters, improving throughput and efficiency.
+- Compared standard circular patch antennas with modified designs using isolation elements.

 ### Approximate Adders in Arithmetic Operations
 *September 2018 - November 2018*
-- Reduced power/area consumption by 28%
-- Increased speed by 37%
+- Evaluated approximate adders for 2nd and 3rd order operations like regular and matrix multiplication.
+- Achieved 28% reduction in power and area consumption, with a 37% increase in speed.

 ## Certifications
 - AWS Fundamentals Specialization (Coursera)